 Answer:

-By using right hand thumb rule, we can find out the direction of magnetic field due to a current carrying wire.
-These field lines form circle in plane perpendicular to the wire.Answer:
+By using the right-hand thumb rule, we can find out the direction of the magnetic field due to a current-carrying wire.
+These field lines form a circle in a plane perpendicular to the wire.Answer:

-Permanent electromagnet as a special case of solenoid.Answer:
+A permanent electromagnet is a special case of a solenoid.Answer:

-By using right hand thumb rule, we can find out the direction of magnetic field due to a current carrying wire.Answer:
+By using the right-hand thumb rule, we can find out the direction of the magnetic field due to a current-carrying wire.Answer:

 (i) A current-carrying wire can be treated as the motion of positive charge particles along the wire in the direction of current.Answer:

-Right hand thumb rule is used to find out magnetic field due to a current carrying wire in the vicinity of the wire.Answer:
+The right-hand thumb rule is used to find out the magnetic field due to a current-carrying wire in the vicinity of the wire.Answer:

-The closeness of magnetic field represents the magnetic field strength.Answer:
+The closeness of the magnetic field represents the magnetic field strength.Answer:

 Answer:

-We need two conducting stationary Brushes to create contact between two parts of split rings and the electric source (Battery).Answer:
+We need two conducting stationary Brushes to create contact between the two parts of the split rings and the electric source (Battery).Answer:

-In direct current, the direction of current remain same at all the time.
-The source of direct current is also known as DC source.
+In direct current, the direction of current remainsthe same at all time.
+The source of direct current is also known as a DC source.
 Example: batteryAnswer:

-Due to churning of earth core metals, earth creates a magnetic field around itself.Answer:
+Due to the churning of Earth's core metals, Earth creates a magnetic field around itself.Answer:

-Labelled circuit diagram illustrate the pattern of field lines of the magnetic field around a current carrying straight long conducting wire:Answer:
+A labelled circuit diagram illustrates the pattern of field lines of the magnetic field around a current-carrying straight, long conducting wire:Answer:

 The magnetic field pattern due to a circular coil is as shown in the figure below:Answer:

 Here we have a small aluminium rod AB.
-It is suspend horizontally from a stand, using two connecting wires.Answer:
+It is suspended horizontally from a stand, using two connecting wires.Answer:

-When magnetic field passing through any coil changes it causes an electromagnetic force in the coil.Answer:
+When a magnetic field passes through any coil changes it causes an electromagnetic force in the coil.Answer:

 AC generator works on the principle of electromagnetic induction.Answer: